-Law is a subject valued by firms across all sectors of the economy and graduates of the School of Law do especially well in the financial services and legal sector.
+Law is a subject valued by firms across all sectors of the economy and graduates of the School of Law do especially well in the professional services (managing and improving business performance), banking and finance and legal sector.

-In addition to your subject knowledge, the degree equips you with key employability skills such as:
+In addition to your subject knowledge your law degree equips you with key skills valued by employers:

 - reflection and critical thinking

 - language skills (if combined with a language)